Kasapreko: Antibiotics

-In 2020, the company decided to go into mass production of alcoholic hand sanitizers to fight against the novel coronavirus as result of shortage in the market.
+In 2020, the company decided to go into mass production of alcoholic hand sanitizer to fight against the novel coronavirus as result of shortage in the market.

 Awards

-Kasapreko won the Outstanding Alcoholic Beverage Company of the Year at the 2019 West Africa Business Excellence Awards (WABEA).
-In 2020 the company was one of twelve businesses that picked up honorary awards at the ninth Association of Ghana Industries (AGI) Ghana Industry and Quality Awards.
+Kasapreko was named the Outstanding Alcoholic Beverage Company of the Year at the 2019 West Africa Business Excellence Awards (WABEA).
+In 2020 the company was one of twelve businesses that won awards at the ninth Association of Ghana Industries (AGI) Ghana Industry and Quality Awards.